 Thanks to Poppy at the Redshed Fly Shop I was able to implement the try before you buy plan and try a couple Airflo Skagit Scout heads and a 10′ OPST Micro Spey floating tip.

-I picked the Airflo Skagit Scout as opposed to the OPST Commando head because I wanted to use a little lighter grain weight than OPST recommended and a longer shooting head.
+I picked the Airflo Skagit Scout 180 grain as opposed to the OPST Commando head because I wanted to use a little lighter grain weight than OPST recommended and a longer shooting head.

 I instantly discovered that the longer shooting head coupled with OPST’s longest floating micro tip actually seemed pretty darned long when it came to fishing the coastal stream to which I currently have ready access.
 I felt a little over gunned and was wishing I had a shorter rod and shorter head and tip for casting from underneath the low hanging limbs and trying to slip my fly beneath the leafy branches on the opposite bank.

 The set up cast pretty decent even though the tip of the circumference of the shooting head was a tad thicker than the butt of the OPST floating tip.
 It wasn’t a perfect match but it flew pretty good and was easy to cast, although it took a we bit of adjustment after casting the longer lighter Rio in Touch Single hand Spey line.
 It felt pretty heavy at first but after playing with it for an hour or so I slowed myself down enough that I thoughroly enjoyed the line and found it a challenge to fire little darts that slipped under the low branches.

 I came up with the conclusion that this set up would work pretty good for medium sized rivers and larger with the distances achievable with minimum effort.